GabeSamurai/ParadiseOS/README.md

 the same name to two different vessels, even if they are inside different vessels, making so that the name is a representation of the essence of a object, it's individuality.

-As such, the old transform, if to follow the logic design in place, should involve the destruction of the current possessed vessel and the creation of the new vessel already in a possessed state, in fact, the destruction produced by the transformation is fruit of the existential colision between two separated vessels that cannot coexist at the same time and space.
-This is reinforced by the fact that the old transform cannot allow the force to become a vessel that already exist.
+As such, the old transform, if to follow the logic design in place, should had involved in the destruction of the current possessed vessel and the creation of the new vessel already in a possessed state, in fact, the destruction produced by the transformation is fruit of the existential colision between two separated vessels that cannot coexist at the same time and space.
+This is reinforced by the fact that the old transform cannot allow the force to become a vessel that already exist which for me, implied a .
 The new transform as such, aways involve the sequence anihilation -> creation.

 Bellow is show, that this new way better represents the logic design in place.